yashbansal18/DinnerTracker/README.md

 # Second Helpings

-A mobile-first web application for dinner hosts to manage events, track guests, dishes, and meal history.
-The primary goal is to help users avoid repeating the same dishes for the same guests by providing smart alerts and comprehensive tracking.
+A mobile-responsive **React.js web application** for dinner hosts to manage events, track guests, dishes, and meal history.
+Built with modern web technologies and optimized for mobile devices, it helps users avoid repeating the same dishes for the same guests by providing smart alerts and comprehensive tracking.

+**Note: This is a web application (React.js), not a native mobile app (React Native).
+It runs in web browsers and is designed with a mobile-first approach for optimal mobile experience.**

 ## Features